Avstln/Shallot/README.md

 ## Contributing

-Contributions to Sliver are welcome!
+Contributions to Shallot are welcome!
 If you have improvements, bug fixes, or additional tools to suggest, feel free to submit a pull request.

 ## Disclaimer

-Sliver is intended for educational and research purposes only.
+Shallot is intended for educational and research purposes only.
 Please use responsibly and in accordance with applicable laws and regulations.